Solo Trekking Permit For Restricted Areas & Pre-Arrival Visa Trekking Update 2026

 The complete TAAN proposal letter submitted to Nepal's Director General of Immigration, requesting solo trekker access and pre-arrival permit processing for restricted area trekking zones (2082 Chaitra 08).

-Nepal's restricted area trekking system has remained largely unchanged for decades.
-These regions—including Upper Mustang, Manaslu, Dolpo, and Kanchenjunga — require special permits due to their border sensitivity, cultural importance, and ecological value.
-While the system was designed to manage and protect these areas, it has also created structural limitations that are now being formally questioned.
+Nepal's restricted area trekking system had remained largely unchanged for decades.
+These regions — including Upper Mustang, Manaslu, Dolpo, and Kanchenjunga — require special permits due to their border sensitivity, cultural importance, and ecological value.
+While the system was designed to manage and protect these areas, it had also created structural limitations that are now formally corrected.

 [block](,60)

-The proposed 2026 update introduces two practical changes to improve accessibility and efficiency without compromising regulatory requirements.
+The 2026 update introduces three practical changes that improve accessibility and efficiency without removing regulatory safeguards.

 The first change addresses solo trekker access.
 The previous system required a minimum of 2 trekkers per group, with permits processed through a registered agency and a licensed guide mandatory at all times.
-Under the proposed update, a single trekker may apply through a registered agency, while the guide requirement remains firmly in place to ensure safety and compliance.
+Under the updated rules, a single trekker may now apply through a registered agency, while the guide requirement remains firmly in place to ensure safety and compliance.
 This removes the group barrier without removing regulatory control.

-The second change focuses on pre-arrival permit processing.
-Currently, trekkers must arrive in Nepal before applying for permits, creating delays and uncertainty, especially during peak trekking seasons.
-The proposed system allows permit processing before arrival using passport and visa details submitted in advance.
-Permits could be ready before trekkers land in Nepal.
+The third change focuses on pre-arrival permit processing.
+Previously, trekkers had to arrive in Nepal before applying for permits, creating delays and uncertainty, especially during peak trekking seasons.
+The updated system allows permit processing before arrival using a passport and either a visa number or a visa application submission ID submitted in advance.
+Permits can be ready before trekkers land in Nepal.

 [block](,62)